Lucca & Montecarlo Wines

 Also knowns as Colline Lucchesi DOC Wine

-In the hills just outside of the city center of Lucca you will find several vineyards with their signature rosso DOC, bianco DOC wine, and vin santo as well as a delicious DOP extra virgin olive oil said to feature a “fruity, basically sweet taste and pungent, bitter sensations.”
+In the hills just outside of the city center of Lucca, you will find several vineyards with their own special signature productions: Rosso DOC, Bianco DOC wine, and vin santo, as well as a delicious DOP extra virgin olive oil, said to feature a “fruity, basically sweet taste and pungent, bitter sensations.”

 As for the rosso blend, like many Tuscan wines, it must be Sangiovese-dominated: 45% and 70% Sangiovese.